 Each State was printing their own money, which depreciated soon after the war.
 Many returning soldiers were paid in currency they considered to be worthless, and it was told that some soldiers wallpapered their house with the paper currency.

 The Articles of Confederation was too weak to handle all of the problems in this time period, because the country was not able to govern itself or defend itself against attack or rebellion.
 The national government was dangerously close to bankruptcy, and the nation’s currency was virtually worthless.

-In Massachusetts, this weakness was dangerously exposed when discontent for the government took shape in the form of Shays’ Rebellion, which occurred in 1787.
+In Massachusetts, this weakness was dangerously exposed when discontent for the government took shape in the form of Shays’ Rebellion, which occurred on January 25th, 1787.

 Daniel Shays, a former captain in the Revolutionary War, led a large group of dissatisfied veterans and farmers to stop the injustices that they perceived were created by the wealthy elite establishment, and the political elite in the State government that seemed to be allied with these moneyed interests on the East Coast.

 Because the demand for food products had gone up during the Revolution, many farmers took out loans during the Revolution to be able plant much more on their land to produce more food for the market, but when the war ended, the demand dried up.